 Private schools contribute significantly to California’s economy.

 What would the cost to California’s taxpayers be if private schools were to disappear?
-For the 2004-2005 school year, the state’s per-pupil spending figure (from all sources) for K-12 public schooling was $9,338.
-Multiplying this figure by the 600,000 students enrolled in California’s private schools results in an additional cost to the public in excess of $5.6 billion dollars.
+For the 2016-17 school year, the state’s per-pupil spending figure for K-12 public schooling (from Proposition 98 funds) was $10,579.
+Multiplying this figure by the 500,000 students enrolled in California’s private schools results in an additional cost to the public in excess of $5.2 billion dollars.
 Even if this sum could be modestly reduced by economies of scale, the question of where these students would be educated remains.
-It is conceivable that as many as 500 new schools would need to be constructed or purchased in order to receive the remaining half, resulting in a staggering level of long-term, public indebtedness.
+It is conceivable that as many as 400 new schools would need to be constructed or purchased in order to receive the remaining half, resulting in a staggering level of long-term, public indebtedness.

 Not only do California’s private schools save taxpayers billions of dollars every year; private school families help foot the bill for public education through their own tax dollars.
 Moreover, private schools provide tens of thousands of jobs, generate revenue for local businesses and, most importantly, develop the human capital necessary to assure California of a bright economic future.